Whether you’re a seasoned GIS user or new to GIS, this course will allow you to quickly get to grips with QGIS for both simple and more complex tasks.

 Tutorial 3: Comparing the extent of urbanisation in Brighton

 Tutorial 3 uses out-of-copyright mapping to compare the extent of the city of Brighton over time.
-After source mapping has been georeferenced, the extent of urbanisation will be digitised using Quantum GIS’ vector editing features.
+After source mapping has been georeferenced, the extent of urbanisation will be digitised using QGIS’ vector editing features.
 The historical extent will then be compared to a current map

 Participants will learn how to georeference digital images, digitise new vector features and edit the geometry of existing features.